 The City of Roses wears many different hats, from foodie dream destination to outdoor lovers’ paradise to hip cultural hub.
-Portland showcases that diversity in five major neighborhoods, which Portlanders call the “Five Quadrants” in the city’s signature tongue-in-cheek style.
-Visit the Pearl District for cobblestone streets and boutique shopping, cycle to a market in Central Eastside, or tour the Oregon Zoo and Washington Park in Southwest Portland.
+Portland showcases that diversity in six major neighborhoods, which Portlanders call the “Six Quadrants” in the city’s signature tongue-in-cheek style.
+Visit the Pearl District for cobblestone streets and boutique shopping, bike to a microbrewery in Central Eastside, or tour the Oregon Zoo and Washington Park in Southwest Portland.

 Want to find out more about where to go, what to eat, and what to see in Portland?
 We’ve rounded up some of our can’t-miss spots.

 Things to do outdoors

 Situated between two rivers, laced with bike trails, and studded with lush parks, Portland offers scores of opportunities for outdoor fun.
 The city is also an easy day trip from nearby natural wonders like the majestic Columbia River Gorge to the east and the cliff-lined Pacific Ocean, less than two hours to the west.
 The area’s mild climate makes it possible to get outside all year round.